akitogo/commandbox-minify/readme.md

 ## Usage
 `box minifycss "path/to/css/files/*"` or `box mcss "path/to/css/files/*"` for compressing css files from a location

-`box minifjs "path/to/js/files/*"` or `box js "path/to/js/files/*"` for compressing js files from a location
+`box minifjs "path/to/js/files/*"` or `box mjs "path/to/js/files/*"` for compressing js files from a location

 Call this (if you want to use it with Coldbox)
 ```bash